partspile/site/PRD.md

   - When a user deletes their account:
     - User data is archived (not deleted) for historical record keeping
     - All user's ads are archived (not deleted)
-    - User's token transactions are marked as involving a deleted user
     - The user and their ads are no longer visible in the main application
     - This action is irreversible and requires password confirmation